The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Gravity dual to a quark moving through a fluid flow

+where $u^{1}=\frac{\beta}{\sqrt{1-\beta^2}}$ and $x^{\alpha}_{0}$ is the position of the quark.
+In order to restrict string to lie in a bulk tube we must demand $\Delta x^{1}$ not to be greater than the patch width, $1/T$.
+Let us recall that since the effective temperature in a boosted thermal plasma is $T/\gamma$, the effective mean free path length turns out to be $\gamma/T$.
+Hence our requirement can be restated via following inequality:

+As it is clear, relativistic bound on flow velocity ensures that our required condition is always satisfied.
+It simply emphasises that perturbatively computing of drag force in the framework of fluid/gravity is meaningful.

+That the string always lies in just one bulk tube helps us to implement perturbative computations.
+The idea is to compute the effect of fluid derivatives on the location of a special point on the world-sheet, perturbatively.
+At zero order this point is exactly the position of world-sheet horizon.
+However, as shown in \cite{Abbasi:2013mwa}, when considering the effcets of fluid gradiants, the former will no longer coincide with the world-sheet horizon.

-To compute viscous corrections to drag force, we make attempt to find the string solution in the first-order corrected gravity by applying our perturbative procedure.
-It will be the subject of the two next sections.
+To compute first order corrections to drag force, we make attempt to find the string solution in the first-order corrected gravity background by use of our perturbative procedure.
+It will be subject of the two next sections.